molpopgen/fwdpy/docs/plugins.rst

        #return our count
        return extant

-Counting the number of *selected* mutations would be the same, but checking for "neutral is False".
+.. note:: Counting the number of *selected* mutations would be the same, but checking for "neutral is False".

 Count the number of neutral and selected mutations per gamete, return a list of tuples to Python with that info.